 PDF Solutions is a leading provider of process-design integration technologies and services to lower the cost of integrated circuit ("IC") design and manufacturing, enhance time to market, and improve profitability by addressing design and manufacturing interactions from technology development and product design to initial process ramps and mature manufacturing operations.
-Our technologies and services target the entire "process life cycle," which is the term we usefor the time from technology development and the design of an IC through volume manufacturing of that IC.
+Our technologies and services target the entire "process life cycle," which is the term we use for the time from technology development and the design of an IC through volume manufacturing of that IC.
 Our solutions combine proprietary software, physical intellectual property in the form of cell libraries for IC designs, test chips, an electrical wafer test system, proven methodologies, and professional services.
 We analyze yield loss mechanisms to identify, quantify, and correct the issues that cause yield loss.
-Our analysis drives IC design first enters a manufacturing line, to increase the rate at which yield improves, and to minimize excursions and process variability that cause yield loss throughout mass production.
+Our analysis drives IC design and manufacturing improvements to enable our customers to optimize the technology development process, to increase initial yield when an IC design first enters a manufacturing line, to increase the rate at which yield improves, and to minimize excursions and process variability that cause yield loss throughout mass production.
 The result of successfully implementing our solutions is the creation of value that can be measured based on improvements to our customers' actual yield.
+Our yield ramp business model typically includes a fixed fee and a performance incentive component, which we refer to as Design-to-silicon-yield solutions revenue and Gainshare performance incentives revenue, respectively.
 Through our Gainshare performance incentives component, we have aligned our financial interests with the yield and manufacturing efficiency realized by our customers, and we receive revenue based on this value.
 Our technologies and services have been sold to leading integrated device manufacturers, fabless semiconductor companies, and foundries.